 Walking through a few mainstream rock songs and covering the ‘intro,’ ‘verse,’ ‘chorus,’ ‘bridge,’ etc., became a real eye-opener for him.

 I gave him a live demo of me playing for quite some time, explaining everything as I went along.
-Used a bit of my handy binder of carefully-organized practice material.
-Then it was Glenn’s turn.
-I talked about 2-way, 3-way, and 4-way independence and really emphasized that this would be like learning to ride a bicycle.
+I used a bit of my handy binder of carefully organized practice material.
+Then, it was Glenn’s turn.
+I discussed 2-way, 3-way, and 4-way independence and emphasized that this would be like learning to ride a bicycle.
 He could immediately see that.

 We discussed the importance of using a metronome (no matter what kind of musician you are!).
-I demoed several of the metronomes that I use, the Korg TM-40 and the Boss DB-88.
+I demoed several of my metronomes, the Korg TM-40 and the Boss DB-88.

-Finally, we walked through some catalogs of drums, acoustic and electronic, and practice pads and practice pad kits.
-We walked over to the shelves I have laden with all of my music books, mentioning that “this is a lifelong activity.”
+Finally, we walked through some catalogs of drums, acoustic and electronic, practice pads, and practice pad kits.
+We walked over to the shelves I had laden with my music books, mentioning that “this is a lifelong activity.”

 Quick stop – we went back to the basement for a quick demo of my V-Drums, where I mentioned that if it weren’t for them, I would never have been able to practice quietly.
 Hint.
 Hint.
 Hey, there are relatively cheap ones now!

-So, after we spend about two hours, I had a box ready for Glenn with all of my “Ultimate” books, disks, and videos.
+So, after we spent about two hours, I had a box ready for Glenn with all of my “Ultimate” books, disks, and videos.
 On permanent loan…

 Any similar teaching experiences?
 Who wants to be next?!

-ADIDE: This is technically not the first music lesson I’ve given.
+Aside: This is technically not the first music lesson I’ve given.
 I’ve been teaching my son Rocco music on and off for a few years now.
-Of course, it’s a completely different dynamic.
+Of course, it’s an entirely different dynamic.
 Neither the teacher nor the student is intimidated.
 We adults can be so weird!